Leveraged Loan Update: Millennium Court Decision Confirms Syndicated Loans Are (Still) Not Securities

 The Decision: Judge Paul Gardephe of the United States District Court for the Southern District of New York dismissed the securities-related causes of action on the grounds that the Millennium loan notes were not securities.
 He stated that "it would have been reasonable for these sophisticated institutional buyers to believe that they were lending money, with all the risks that may entail, and without the benefit of the disclosure and other protections associated with the issuance of securities."

 The Rationale: In reaching his decision that the Millennium loan notes were not securities, Judge Gardephe applied the four-factor "family resemblance" test proposed by the Supreme Court in the 1990 decision of Reves v.
-Ernest & Young.
+Ernst & Young.
 In Reves, the Supreme Court stated that courts should begin with the presumption that every "note" is a security, however that presumption may be rebutted if the notes bear a strong "family resemblance" to one of the categories of non-securities instruments enumerated by the court, which included "notes evidencing loans made by commercial banks for current operations".
 In applying the Reves test, Judge Gardephe leaned heavily on the decision previously regarded as the most directly relevant to the question of whether syndicated loans are securities—the 1992 decision of Banco Espanol de Credito v.
 Security Pacific National Bank.
 In Banco, the Second Circuit applied the Reves test to loan participations and concluded that they were not securities.

 The four Reves factors used to determine whether such resemblance exists are as follows: